Does Your Season Change When Your Hair Color Changes?

 Okay, so let’s say that your change was fairly subtle.
 Believe it or not, it does still have an effect.
 I’m a prime example of this.
 For the past year, I’ve been struggling what to do with my hair as I’ve become quite gray (like 85%).
 Should I embrace the gray or cover it up?
 While pondering this question, I was dying it myself.
 I chose a color that accurately matched my eyebrow color.
 The problem was that it wasn’t very bright.
 After a friend of mine told me very firmly that I needed to do something with my hair, I went to a hairdresser who brought me back to a bright blonde.

 The interesting part is that during this year of hair struggles, I’ve also struggled with my clothing.
 The reason has to do with color contrast.
-When my hair became neutral (gray is neutral and so is the blonde color I was dying it), I became less of a colored person.
+When my hair became neutral (gray is neutral and so is the blonde color I was dying it), I became less color dominate.
 This means that I could handle less color.
 As a formerly color dominant person (blue eyes, yellow hair, and pink skin), I was able to comfortably wear two or three colors at the same time.
 When my hair changed to neutral, and I put on foundation, I became one color and multiple colors no longer looked good on me.
 If that was all a bit confusing, read this post on personal color harmony.

 2nd example of how changing your hair changes how you wear color